amy941/Google_Advanced_Module-4_Statistics/README.md

 **3) Provide insights to stakeholders:**

- ### Hypothesis testing:
+**Hypothesis testing:**

 - **NULL hypothesis:** There is **no difference** in the average fare amount between customers who use credit cards and customers who use cash.

 - **ALTERNATIVE hypothesis:** There is **a difference** in the average fare amount between customers who use credit cards and customers who use cash.

-Result shows **p-value is extremely small, significantly less than the 5% signigicant level.** Thus, we can confidently **reject the NULL hypothesis**, meaning there is a difference in the average fare amount between customers who use credit cards and customers who use cash.
+✍ Result shows **p-value is extremely small, significantly less than the 5% signigicant level.** Thus, we can confidently **reject the NULL hypothesis**, meaning there is a difference in the average fare amount between customers who use credit cards and customers who use cash.
 Furthermore, drivers can increase revenue by **encouraging customers to pay with credit card** instead of cash.

 # Case Study 2: TikTok 🎵